-When you enter the command directly in CLI to enable Disk Security, you will not be able to enable Disk Security successfully.
-CLI prompts that "Enclosure where device(1/E1/1) is located does not enable security".
+When you enter the command directly in CLI to enable Disk Security, you cannot enable Disk Security successfully.
+CLI prompts, "Enclosure, where device(1/E1/1) is located, does not enable security".

 Note: This issue will only occur when Disk Security is enabled for disks with the "Legacy" status.